mvysny/karibu-dsl/karibu-dsl/README.md

 Important notes:

+* Layouting in Vaadin 14 employs the so-called *CSS FlexBox*; if the layout doesn't work according to your expectations, the [CSS Flexbox Layout Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) might help.
 * `HorizontalLayout` only supports one row of components; if you have multiple rows you need to use `FlexLayout`.
-* Never use `setSizeFull()` nor set the `setWidth("100%")` as you used to do with Vaadin 8.
-With Vaadin 10 it will not work as you expect.
-With Vaadin 8 the child would fill the slot allocated by HorizontalLayout.
-However with Vaadin 10 and flex layout there are no slots; setting the width to `100%` would make the component match the width of parent - it would set it to be as wide as the HorizontalLayout is.
+* The `setSizeFull()` nor set the `setWidth("100%")` sets it to be as wide as the HorizontalLayout is, which is not what you want.

 Instead of setting the width of the child to `100%`, set the width to some ideal width, say, `100px` (or `null` to wrap its contents).
 The child will initially be exactly